onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 > **Note**: This command automatically deploys your project's contracts based on the configuration defined in your `flow.json` file.
 If you encounter any errors, review the configuration first.

-> **Important**: If you see `Error Code: 1056`, you are trying to deploy contracts before the permissionless rollout was completed.
-In that case, you need to submit a review (as described below)

 > **Important**: If you see `Error Code: 1103`, your new account does not have enough funds to complete the transaction.
 Make sure you have enough FLOW (e.g. by [sending some from your Blocto account](/dapp-development/mainnet-account-setup/#step-3-send-flow-to-non-custodial-account)).

 Once all your contracts are deployed, you can visit [flow-view-source](https://flow-view-source.com/) or run the [Flow CLI get account command](/flow-cli/get-accounts/) to confirm the deployment.

-### Update/Re-deploy a contract on mainnet using the CLI
+## Update/Re-deploy a contract on mainnet using the CLI

 You can use the [Flow CLI contract update command](/flow-cli/account-update-contract/) to re-deploy an updated version of your contract: